simonsarris/site-simonsarris/src/markdown-pages/goals2020.md

 18. Start a book of fables, try to self-publish it before the end of 2021?
 I have only some notes for this so far, I really don't know how long it will take.

+*May update: started a collection, but it's small so far.*

 19. Learn the basics of timber framing.
 Maybe use 5. and 6. as practice for this.

+*Did some very rudimentary stuff with the chook house.*

 20. Furnish another bedroom in the house.
 We just got our guest bedroom a bed and mattress (don't all visit at once guys) but it needs everything else.